alexandre-spieser/AspNetCore.Identity.MongoDbCore/README.md

 # AspNetCore.Identity.MongoDbCore

-A MongoDb UserStore and RoleStore adapter for Microsoft.AspNetCore.Identity 2.0.
+A MongoDb UserStore and RoleStore adapter for Microsoft.AspNetCore.Identity 2.0 and 3.1.
-Allows you to use MongoDb instead of SQL server with Microsoft.AspNetCore.Identity 2.0.
+Allows you to use MongoDb instead of SQL server with Microsoft.AspNetCore.Identity 2.0 and 3.1.

 Covered by 737 integration tests and unit tests from the modified [Microsoft.AspNetCore.Identity.EntityFrameworkCore.Test](https://github.com/aspnet/Identity/tree/b865d5878623077eeb715e600d75fa9c24dbb5a1/test/Microsoft.AspNetCore.Identity.EntityFrameworkCore.Test) test suite.

-Supports both `netstandard2.0` and `netcoreapp2.0`.
+Supports both `netstandard2.1` and `netcoreapp3.1`.

 Available as a Nuget package : https://www.nuget.org/packages/AspNetCore.Identity.MongoDbCore/